Xevrac/docs/content/guides/avp2.md

 ---

-### Key callouts when playing AVP2 Community Servers:
+### Key callouts:

+When playing public AVP2 community servers:

-It is considered bad mannered to use plasma weapons for cheap kills
+* It is considered bad mannered to use plasma weapons for cheap kills

-It's also bad mannered to pounce spam for cheap kills
+* It's also bad mannered to pounce spam for cheap kills

-Don't use auto-targeting weapons as a human
+* Don't use auto-targeting weapons as a human

-Abusing the above will probably get you kicked
+* Abusing the above will probably get you kicked

 ---

 ### Support:

-If you have clicked `Multiplayer Internet` and cannot see our server, please report it to us via our Support chat in [Discord](https://xevnet.au).
+If you have clicked `Multiplayer Internet` and cannot see our server, please report it to us via our #support chat in [Discord](https://xevnet.au).